Skip to main content

 The Air Liquide Foundation supports research, medical or environmental projects, and professional integration programs through technical professions, especially for young people.
 To do this, it relies on the expertise and geographic presence of the Air Liquide Group.
 Through its experience, flexibility and upstream intervention, it complements public action.

-67 scientific projects supported by the Foundation
+More than 70 research projects supported by the Foundation since 2008

 The actions of the Air Liquide corporate Foundation

-Research
+Fundamental Research

 Breathing is essential for life.
 Environmental pollution or respiratory diseases can negatively impact this function.
 Nearly 9 million people die prematurely each year worldwide as a result of air pollution1.
 In cities, air pollution increases the risk of respiratory and cardiovascular diseases and reduces life expectancy by two years2